 In his review, Jimmy calls the Fitbit Sense “a premium smartwatch through and through,” which starts with the design.
-It’s not a new look compared to its predecessors, but Fitbit uses premium materials for better build quality and further refines the existing formula to make a good-looking smartwatch.
+It’s not a new look compared to its predecessors, but Fitbit uses premium materials for better build quality and makes other minor refinements.

 The hardware is a huge step up over the Versa 2, but it could still use some work.